 So what do you think?
 Is the freelancer life for you?

 It’s been 5 years since I last had a paycheque and yes I miss it sometimes!
 I miss knowing I will have the regular income, that if I’m off sick one day it doesn’t have a knock-on effect.
 I miss going home at night and work being “done with” and not needing to think about until the next day.

 But gosh, I love client acquisition, delivering the project, making clients happy and just the feeling that “I did this”.
 I really EARNED this money.

 There were lots of questions and comments after the talk and at the moment I can only remember a few.
 When I’ve watched the video I’ll summarise the others.

 1. Payments on Account

-One comment came from someone who had budgeted for tax but then had to make a “payment on account” where you have to pay in advanced, your estimated tax bill for the following year.
+One comment came from someone who had budgeted for tax but then had to make a “payment on account” where you have to pay in advance, your estimated tax bill for the following year.
 Ouch!

-I didn’t know too much about this, as before moving to a limited company structure my tax bill didn’t approach the threshold where this comes into affect.
+I didn’t know too much about this, as before moving to a limited company structure my tax bill didn’t approach the threshold where this comes into effect.
 Therefore I’ve now asked Simon Beardmore, my accountant, and he explains: